 About this recipe:The full colour spectrum of peppers are roasted with garlic and puréed with fennel-infused vegetable stock to create this colourful low-fat soup.
+You can of course use 4 different colours of peppers if you have them, green, red, orange and yellow!

 1 green pepper